SolarLune/tetra3d/readme.md

 }

 func (g *Game) Layout(w, h int) (int, int) {
-	// This is the size of the window; note that a larger (or smaller)
+	// This is the size of the window; note that we are generally setting it
-	// layout doesn't seem to impact performance very much at all. return ScreenWidth, ScreenHeight
+	// to be the same as the size of the backing camera texture.
+However,
+	// you could use a much larger backing texture size, thereby reducing
+	// certain visual glitches from triangles not drawing tightly enough. return ScreenWidth, ScreenHeight
 }